CSRD: An Opportunity Buried in Data?

 CSRD’s Macro-Level Objectives and Impacts

 The CSRD is an expansion on the Non-Financial Reporting Directive (NFRD), in an endeavor to monitor and incentivize cross-sectoral extra-financial performance.
-Learning from NFRD criticism, the CSRD intentionally harmonizes and aligns expected data disclosures with widely adopted sustainability standards (GRI, ISO, CDP), regulations (SFDR, IFRS’ ISSB, and so on), and the EU Taxonomy
+Learning from NFRD criticism, the CSRD intentionally harmonizes and aligns expected data disclosures with widely adopted sustainability standards (GRI, ISO, IFRS’ ISSB) and regulations (SFDR, EU Taxonomy, etc).

 A key ambition of the CSRD is to help investors more effectively integrate sustainability information in their decision-making which requires them to access comparable, standardized data about their investees’ socio-environmental performance.
 This means the CSRD tries to advance the conditionality of access to capital on investees’ socio-environmental contribution, thus laying the ground for a positive upward spiral.